hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ***

-The function OnAckReceipt() is motified to detect if it is an ACK frame or an ACK_ECN frame and to take the necessary additional actions for the case that it is an ACK_ECN frame
+The function OnAckReceived() is motified to detect if it is an ACK frame or an ACK_ECN frame and to take the necessary additional actions for the case that it is an ACK_ECN frame

 3.4.5.
 On Ack Receipt